 The north cliff face and south exposure have been the focal points of previous excavations and are by far the largest sections of visible fossil bed.
 The east exposure has not been worked at a lot and consists of a small scree slope.

-The fossil bed is present underneath the grass in the area between the exposures.
+The fossil bed is present underneath the grass in the area between and around the exposures.
 From Google Earth it can be seen that the minimal horizontal extent of the fossil bed, that is the two furthest points where the Jamoytius Horizon occurs at the surface, is around 110 meters.
-This area alone is significantly greater than the section of fossil bed removed by the German collectors.
+This area makes the couple of cubic meters of fossil bed removed by the German collectors appear very small.

 Another clue about the size of the fossil bed is given by Alexander Ritchie, who studied the Jamoytius Horizon during the early 1960s.
 In his paper about the fish Jamoytius he mentions his views on the vertical thickness of the fossil bed: